Archives

 GAME MAKER'S SKETCHBOOK

-The Academy of Interactive Arts & Sciences (AIAS), iam8bit, and fortyseven (47) communications are excited to announce that submissions have opened for its 4th edition of the Game Maker’s Sketchbook, which promotes and honors a broad spectrum of art by specific artists in video games.
+The Academy of Interactive Arts & Sciences (AIAS), iam8bit, and fortyseven (47) communications are excited to announce that submissions have opened for its 5th annual Game Maker’s Sketchbook, which celebrates excellence in video game art and visuals, highlighting a diverse range of creative contributions from artists across various game studios and projects.

 AWARD CATEGORIES